Blocked tear duct / epiphora (watery eyes)

 Refer to the Ophthalmology Department when:

-- if symptoms persist over the age of 12 months
+- Still present after the age of 12 months.

 How to refer